Seattle Police Department: Bike Unit

 The SPD's Bike Unit was the first mountain bike unit in the United States.

 In 2005, the department started testing the use of BlackBerry PDAs with bike patrol officers.
 These PDAs allowed officers on the streets access to police records when the use of regular mobile data computer is not available.

 Seattle Metropolitan Police Museum

 The Seattle Metropolitan Police Museum was a museum in the city's Pioneer Square neighborhood.
 Founded in 1997, it was dedicated to the history of the Seattle Police Department and of law enforcement in the Seattle metropolitan area.
 It claimed to be the largest police museum in the western United States until its closure in 2017 due to safety concerns because of the ongoing waterfront tunnel project.

+List of chiefs

+The 1869 City Charter created the position of marshal to act as the primary law enforcement officer of the city.
+The position was an elected one, with terms lasting a single year.

+In 1883, an amendment to the city charter disestablished the position of marshal and established the new elected position of chief of police.
+The Freeholders City Charter of 1890 established a five-member Board of Police Commissioners that oversaw the police department's operations.
+Under this charter position of chief of police no longer was elected, but rather was appointed by the commission.
+The commission was chaired by the mayor.
+The Freeholders City Charter of 1896 disestablished the Board of Police Commissioners and granted the Mayor authority to appoint and to remove chiefs of police.
+An amendment in 1936 stipulated that chiefs were to be appointed for five year terms.
+However, the superseding new Freeholders City Charter adopted on March 12, 1946 did not specify a term length.